3 huge benefits of implementing digital health technology within the NHS

 Technology is transforming healthcare and is providing a route for improved productivity and quality.
 Covid 19 has forced all NHS health boards to deepen their understanding of the new capabilities that technology gives.
 If these opportunities are fully undertaken, there could be a signifcant transformation agenda that will deliver benefits to both patients and healthcare providers.

-If your NHS trust is interested in going digital to help allevitate the stress on your staff, we can support you with digital consultations, clinics and triage assessments.
+If your NHS trust is interested in going digital to help alleviate the stress on your staff, either through additional workforce technology or support on managed workforce solutions, we can support you with digital consultations, clinics and triage assessments.

 In the last 12-months, we’ve treated over 13,000 patients and IDMCS are immensely proud of our overall 97% patient satisfaction feedback score.